ABF/ALI Visiting Scholar Program in Legal and Higher Education

 Please submit all materials through this URL: https://apply.interfolio.com/39519

 Applicants must include: (1) a letter of interest that includes a description of your research project on legal or higher education; (2) a current curriculum vitae; and (3) the names of at least two references.

 Applications will be accepted until February 1, 2017.
 The ABF Appointments Committee will review applications and prospective visitors will be notified accordingly.
 Visiting scholar appointments will be announced in early March 2017.

 If you have questions about the application process or the position, please direct inquiries to gro.nfba@spihswollef with the subject line “ABF/ALI Visiting Scholar Program in Legal and Higher Education" or Julian Perez at (312) 988-6631.

 The American Bar Foundation is a Chicago-based, independent, non-profit research institute that focuses on the empirical and interdisciplinary study of law, legal institutions, and legal processes.

-For more information on the ABF/AGI Doctoral Fellowship Program in Legal & Higher Education, please click here.
+For more information on the ABF/ALI Doctoral Fellowship Program in Legal & Higher Education, please click here.